botify-labs/numpypy/README.txt

-Welcome to PyPy's fork of Numpy.
-In order to install, first install pypy, hints are here http://pypy.org/download.html.
+Welcome to PyPy's fork of Numpy, *NumPyPy*.
+In order to install, first install PyPy, hints are here http://pypy.org/download.html.
 Note this is a binary install, no lengthy translation or compilation necessary.
 Once you have pypy working and feel comfortable using it, you can install our version of the numpy module into a virtual environment in a separate directory::